hibbitts-design/grav-skeleton-course-hub/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/hibbitts-design/grav-skeleton-course-hub)

-### Grav Course Hub is an open source project intended to help tech-savvy instructors reach unmet pedagogical goals due to the constraints of their current LMS.
-In addition, it was designed from the ground up to deliver a better user experience for both students and instructors.
+### Grav Course Hub is an open source project intended to help tech-savvy instructors enhance the learning experience for their students by providing multi-device delivery and a collaborative workflow not present in their current Learning Management System (LMS).
+As an open platform under the full control of the instructor, a broader range of online course components can also be integrated into the Course Hub to help reach any unmet pedagogical goals.

-Built with the modern flat-file CMS [Grav](https://getgrav.org/), the multi-device ready Grav Course Hub was created to partner with your existing LMS, where it serves as an alternative and customizable front-end to any required LMS elements.
-While sensitive student data remains within the LMS, the open and non-proprietary nature of the Grav Course Hub means it can be used as a Web platform for a broad range of online course components.
+Built with the modern flat-file CMS Grav ([https://getgrav.org/](https://getgrav.org/)), the multi-device ready Grav Course Hub can partner with your existing LMS, where it serves as an alternative and customizable front-end to any required LMS elements.
+With this approach, instructors have the freedom to move beyond the confines of the LMS while sensitive student data remains safely stored within your institutional or organization’s LMS.

-Content in Grav is stored and maintained as individual files rather than inside a database, so industry-standard open and collaborative services like GitHub or GitLab (which can be hosted on an institutional server) are easily configured and integrated for use with your Course Hub.
-Being file-based also means that server installs or backups are only simple file copies.
+Content in Grav is stored and maintained as individual files rather than inside a database, so services such as [GitHub](https://github.com/) and [GitLab](https://gitlab.com/) (which can be hosted on your own server) can be easily integrated with your Course Hub for enhanced collaboration and version control.
+Being file-based also means that server installations, moves or even complete backups are only simple file copies.

 **Table of Contents**
 [Why Flip your LMS with Grav?](#why-flip-your-lms-with-grav)